Acura's flagship falls well short of its competitors.

-The pricey all-wheel-drive hybrid gets an EPA-rated 28 mpg combined.
+A pricey all-wheel-drive hybrid is available, and gets an EPA-rated 30 mpg combined.

-The spacious cabin is well-made, but it isn't particularly luxurious and the complicated controls are frustrating to use.
+The cabin is spacious and well-made, and includes a raft of electronic and connectivity features, but it isn't particularly luxurious and the controls are overly complicated.